CALCULATE YOUR SIP RETURNS

 Abandoned Baby

-Apparently, an abandoned baby is a more decisive trend reversal pattern than Doji.
+Apparently, an abandoned baby is a more decisive trend reversal pattern than a Doji.
 It is a rare formation, but when it appears, it is a strong enough indication for traders to alter their position accordingly.

 Hammer Pattern

-The opposite formation of a hammer, an inverted hammer which appears in an uptrend, is also a trend reversal pattern.
+The opposite pattern of a hammer, an inverted hammer which appears in an uptrend, is also a trend reversal pattern.
 In this case, the colour of the hammer doesn’t matter, but the upper shadow is twice the size of its real body.
 An inverted hammer requires stronger confirmation candles to ascertain trend reversal.

 Piercing line